Measurable Learning Objectives

 Bloom’s Taxonomy and Revised Versions

 I really can’t end a discussion on learning objectives without doing you the favor of mentioning Bloom’s Taxonomy.
 When you are pulling out your hair fishing for action verbs, Benjamin Bloom, the educational psychologist, will come to your rescue.
 In the 1950s, he and his cohorts classified learning into three domains: Cognitive (knowledge), psychomotor (skills) and Affective (attitude).
 They then subdivided the Cognitive and Affective categories into behaviors ranging from the the simple to the complex.
 For example, the Cognitive category consists of these increasingly complex skills: knowledge (recall), comprehension, application, analysis, synthesis and evaluation.
-For every one of these behaviors, they compiled oodles of action verbs that would work to demonstrate the skill.
+For every one of these behaviors, they compiled action verbs that would work to demonstrate the skill.

 Not only is this approach fascinating from a cognition standpoint and worth the time and effort to study, it is also a great way to get out of your learning objective stalemate.
 Just perform a Google search for “Bloom’s Taxonomy” and as you browse through those 180,000 hits and find just the right action verb for your measurable behavior, you’ll want to thank me.